agussman/garmin-fit-fix/README.md

 'data'
 ```
 Anecdotally, this can be caused by having two functions with the same name (shoutout to `chalice local` that will still run without balking)

+Generally, `chalice local` is awesome, but there are situations where it is able to serve content that will fail when you actually `chalice deploy` to AWS.
+A good place to start debugging these failures is APIGateway.

+* If you get a `502` error and a `{"message": "Internal server error"}` response, it's possibly an error with serializing the response to JSON (e.g., it can't).
+* APIGateway can be wonky with binary data.
+I had to tell chalice that `multipart/form-data` was binary by setting `app.api.binary_types`.
+* Check for error logs under [Cloudwatch](https://console.aws.amazon.com/cloudwatch/).

 Normally to build a deployment of an Angular app you do: